ywsoliman/ywsoliman/README.md

   Hi there 👋 I'm Youssef Waleed aka Welly
 </h1>

-Enthusiastic, a highly motivated Junior Computer Science student at the Faculty of Computers and Artificial Intelligence with proven leadership capabilities, who likes to take initiative and seek out new challenges, and passionate about Software Engineering.
+Enthusiastic, a highly motivated Senior Computer Science student at the Faculty of Computers and Artificial Intelligence with proven leadership capabilities, who likes to take initiative and seek out new challenges, and passionate about Software Engineering.

 - 🌱 I’m currently learning to optimize my code to the maximum
 - 👯 I’m looking to collaborate on open source projects